5 Questions to Consider When Selecting a Curriculum for Transitional Kindergarten

 All programs in early education strive to honor the way children learn best: through play-based experience.
 Transitional kindergarten presents a powerful opportunity to address both children’s physical development and academic readiness through experiences that promote joy and wonder each day.
 When teachers invite children to co-lead the dance that is their learning journey, they create experiences in which children “fall in love” with learning.

-What does developmentally appropriate curriculum look like for transitional kindergarten?
+What does a developmentally appropriate transitional kindergarten curriculum look like?

 A curriculum for TK that is developmentally appropriate focuses on the whole child; uses a play- and project-based approach; provides a daily focus on language, literacy, and math; supports social and emotional learning; and allows children to see themselves and others in its materials.

-Here are five questions to consider when selecting a TK curriculum.
+Here are five questions to consider when selecting a transitional kindergarten curriculum.

 - Is it developmentally appropriate, play-based, and project-based?